tallamjr/evlib/BUILD.md

 maturin build --release
 ```

-This will create a wheel in the `target/wheels/` directory that can be installed with pip.
+This will create a wheel in the `target/wheels/` directory that can be installed
+with pip or uv.

 For a universal2 wheel on macOS: